Primary vs. Secondary Sources

 Because these sources are primary, you can know that they reflect what the writer chose to write at the time, and they give us direct insight into a time period that is past.
 However, keep in mind that the information in these sources may or may not be accurate and well-reasoned.
 The Declaration of Independence and Mein Kampf are primary sources, as are any of Thomas Jefferson's notes about the drafting process or any of Adolph Hitler's architectural sketches.

-Here are some questions that may help you evaluate your primary sources:
+Questions that may help you evaluate your primary sources

 - What was the situation that prompted the writer to compose this document?